Reading from Network

 }

-This value is in the smallest unit of the token.
+The supply field shows the total number of tokens that have been minted.
+This value is measured in the smallest unit of the token.
 To get the total supply in standard units, adjust the value of the supply field by the decimals.

 {